jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2021/Space Jackal/Proclamation/README.md

 00000000  3C40              cmp al,0x40
 ```

+Patch bootsector byte at offset 0x42 with value 0x3c and at offset 0x43 with value 0x40.

 Emulate the bootcode again and gain flag.
 ![Let the bootstrap code decrypt the flag ftw](pics/2.png)